 Bactroban Ointment - Clinical Pharmacology

 In a trial conducted in 7 healthy adult male subjects, the elimination half-life after intravenous administration of mupirocin was 20 to 40 minutes for mupirocin and 30 to 80 minutes for monic acid.

-Mupirocin has been shown to be active against most strains of S. aureus and Streptococcus pyogenes, both in vitro and in clinical trials (see INDICATIONS AND USAGE).
-The following in vitro data are available, BUT THEIR CLINICAL SIGNIFICANCE IS UNKNOWN.
-Mupirocin is active against most strains of Staphylococcus epidermidis and Staphylococcus saprophyticus.
+Mupirocin has been shown to be active against susceptible isolates of S. aureus and S. pyogenes, both in vitro and in clinical trials [see Indications and Usage (1)].
+The following in vitro data are available, but their clinical significance is unknown.
+Mupirocin is active against most isolates of Staphylococcus epidermidis.

 Carcinogenesis, Mutagenesis, Impairment of Fertility